-Supporting Principles: Behaving with Integrity Demonstrating strong commitment to ethical values Respecting the Rule of Law WECARE - The Council's Values: The Chief Executive and his Strategic Leadership Team meet regularly to steer the organisation's activity.
+A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law.
+Supporting Principles: Behaving with integrity Demonstrating strong commitment to ethical values Respecting the rule of law WECARE - The Council's Values: The Chief Executive and his Strategic Leadership Team meet regularly to steer the organisation's activity.
 The council's values provide guiding principles which define how the council works with each other and the community.
 The values define what the council stands for and sets aspirations central to achieving the vision for residents and communities, ensuring South Gloucestershire will always be a great place to live and work.
-The values are as follows: &gt; Working Together &gt; Equality Focused &gt; Committed to our Communities &gt; Ambitious and Adaptable &gt; Resourceful &gt; Encouraging Responsible Growth There is a behaviours framework to support the Values.
+The values are as follows: Working Together.
+Equality Focused.
+Committed to our Communities.
+Ambitious and Adaptable.
+Resourceful.
+Encouraging Responsible Growth.
+There is a behaviours framework to support the Values.
 Arrangements are in place to ensure that members and officers are not influenced in anyway when dealing with decisions and stakeholders.
-These arrangements include: Registers of gifts and hospitality.
+These arrangements include: Registers of interests Registers of gifts and hospitality.
 Requirement to make specific declarations of interests at formal meetings.
 The Council has a Code of Conduct for elected and co-opted members, it forms part of the Constitution of the council and is a requirement of the Localism Act 2011.
 Allegations of breaches of the code are heard by the Standards Sub Committee.
 Constitution Containing Member Code of Conduct & Member Officer Protocol The Standards Sub-Committee is a champion of high standards of ethical governance from elected councillors.
 It receives complaints made by any persons about elected and co-opted councillors of South Gloucestershire Council and all parish and town councils within the district.
 It will assess the complaints and determine if they require investigation.
 A summary of its work is included in its Annual Report to the Regulatory Committee.
 The council has a Members Planning Code of Good Practice and a Member and Officer Protocol, these documents are contained in the council's constitution.
 The council has a Code of Conduct for Employees which sets out the professional standards required of all employees, including the ethical values of equality, political neutrality in the workplace, disclosure of information and ethical and sensible use of resources.
 The council has a Partnership Governance Framework, which sets out how the council will work with partners to form effective relationships.
 South Gloucestershire Council has agreed a constitution which sets out how the council operates and how decisions are made and the procedures which are followed.
 The council uses its legal powers, including the general power of competence, to promote its values and priorities to the full benefit of all those who live and work in South Gloucestershire.
 Roles and responsibilities are defined in the diagram on page 7.
 The council appoints Statutory Officers who have the skills, resources, and support necessary to ensure the council's statutory and regulatory requirements are complied with.
 The council has the Scrutiny Commission and Joint Health Overview and Scrutiny Committee to oversee the operations of the council and in the case of the latter, advocate for the best possible services for the residents of South Gloucestershire, through holding the NHS and other providers of health services to account.

-B. Ensuring openness and comprehensive stakeholder engagemen
+B. Ensuring openness and comprehensive stakeholder engagement.